brendt/stitcher.io/src/content/blogs-for-devs/06-stay-in-touch.md

 {{ cta:blogs_mail }}

 Now, I realise not everyone wants to subscribe to a newsletter, and that's totally fine.
-Thats why I'd advice to have at least three ways for people to stay in touch with you:
+Thats why I'd advise to have at least three ways for people to stay in touch with you:

 - Via RSS, which is the smallest form of commitment
 - Via at least one social media channel